Is it normal for a newborn skin to peel? [What’s Normal and What’s Not]

 While peeling skin is typically harmless, there are a few instances when you should seek medical advice from your pediatrician:

-- Severe or Widespread Peeling: If the peeling seems excessive or covers large areas of your baby’s body, it’s best to have it checked out.
+1. Severe or Widespread Peeling: If the peeling seems excessive or covers large areas of your baby’s body, it’s best to check it out.

-- Peeling Doesn’t Subside: If the peeling persists beyond the first few weeks or seems to worsen, consult your pediatrician for guidance.
+3. Peeling Doesn’t Subside: If the peeling persists beyond the first few weeks or worsens, consult your pediatrician for guidance.

-Remember, it’s always better to err on the side of caution when it comes to your little one’s health and well-being.
+Remember, it’s always better to err on the side of caution regarding your little one’s health and well-being.

 Tips for Parents